trust-mfn-berlin/animals-as-objects/vault/material.haunting-cattle.md

 Other audio pieces tell the stories of [[material.where-the-rats-live]], [[material.cat-colonies]], [[material.berlin's-border-dogs]], and [[material.dead-animals]].

-[^1]: You are listening to excerpts from Döblin, Alfred. _Berlin Alexanderplatz_.
-Frankfurt am Main: Fischer Verlag, 2020: 151; Wolbt: “Der städtische Central-Viehhof in Berlin”. _Illustrierte Zeitung_ no. 2003.
+[^1]: You are listening to excerpts from Alfred Döblin. _Berlin Alexanderplatz_.
+Frankfurt a.M.: Fischer Verlag, 2020: 151; Wolbt: “Der städtische Central-Viehhof in Berlin”. _Illustrierte Zeitung_ no. 2003.
 19.11.1881: 445.

 :::DE:::